magento/devdocs/guides/v2.3/graphql/payment-methods/payflow-express.md

 ---
 group: graphql
-title: PayPal Express Checkout payment method
+title: Express Checkout for other PayPal solutions
 ---

+Set the payment method code to `payflow_express` to process Express Checkout transactions when the payment method is set to any of the following:

+-  Payflow Link
+-  Payflow Pro
+-  Payments Advanced
+-  Payments Pro

-The PayPal Express Checkout payment method enables customers to pay by credit card or from the security of their personal PayPal accounts.
+PayPal Express Checkout enables customers to pay by credit card or from the security of their personal PayPal accounts.
 During checkout, the customer is redirected to the secure PayPal site to complete the payment information.
 The customer is then returned to the store to complete the remainder of the checkout process.

-Some alternate PayPal solutions have the same GraphQL workflow when Express Checkout is enabled.
-The information in this topic also applies to the following PayPal solutions:

--  Payments Standard
--  Website Payments Standard
+From a GraphQL integration standpoint, this payment method is identical to the [PayPal Express Checkout]({{page.baseurl}}/graphql/payment-methods/payflow-link.html) payment method, with the exception of the payment method `code`.

 ## PayPal Express Checkout workflow

-The following diagram shows the workflow for placing an order when PayPal Express Checkout is the selected payment method.
+The following diagram shows the workflow for placing an order when `payflow_express` is the specified payment method.

 ![PayPal Express Checkout sequence diagram]({{site.baseurl}}/common/images/graphql/paypal-express-checkout.svg)